 The main lodge at Papaya Lake is an impressive timber, stone, and thatch structure overlooking both crater lakes.
 Inside, there is an airy and spacious restaurant and bar, incorporating a few lounge areas.
 This creates a relaxed atmosphere – corner sofas mingle with campaign chairs, both set around chic wooden tables.
 Sophisticated light fittings hang from the ceiling, while the walls are adorned with some interesting black-and-white framed photographs of the local flora and fauna.
 There are many intriguing artefacts too, while a few well-positioned plants pay subtle homage to the natural surroundings.
 This area flows out onto a delightful sun terrace, the perfect place for winding down and admiring the spectacular views!
 And the property’s swimming pool boasts 360-degrees uninterrupted vistas of the lakes, the mountains, and the plantations all around.
 The lodge’s chefs pride themselves on their ability to satisfy even the most demanding gourmand.
 Their cooking is a fusion of cuisines from all parts of the world, prepared using fresh ingredients.
 A Papaya Lake speciality is without doubt the homemade pastries, filled with fruits from the lodge’s own gardens.

 The guest accommodation at Papaya Lake consists of eight cottages and one villa.
 All are positioned on the slopes of the crater, and each provides breathtaking views of Lake Lyantonde from a private veranda.
 Spaced well apart from each other for privacy, they also benefit from green screens of trees.
 The cottages contain one king-size bed and one single bed, in addition to bedside tables and lighting, mosquito netting, a separate seating area, and en-suite facilities comprising flush toilet, washbasins, and shower.
 The interiors are beautifully furnished, with a soft neutral palette that contrasts effectively with the rich colours outside.
 As with the main lodge, a few artefacts are in residence – and the timber, stone, and thatch construction of the cottages is a perfect blend with the natural setting.
-The same design approach has been used for the property’s villa, which has three bedrooms, a lounge featuring a cosy fireplace, a big bathroom, and a spacious terrace.
+The same design approach has been used for the property’s villa, which has three bedrooms, a lounge featuring a cosy fireplace, a big bathroom, a spacious terrace, a mezzanine and a balcony.
 It is an excellent option for a family or a group of friends.

 ACTIVITIES AT PAPAYA LAKE LODGE: